Previous Page

 • Google: Organize the world's information and make it universally accessible and useful

-"We've gone through multiple iterations of our mission statement.
-Between 20 and 50 employees we realized, 'Oh, we need a mission.'
-We’d write one and say, ‘Good enough.
-Let's use that.'
-Some were really bad.
+But most startups, even the very successful ones, iterate on their mission statement periodically.
+As Jeff Lawson from Twilio described, "We've gone through multiple iterations of our mission statement over the years.
+Somewhere between 20 and 50 employees we realized, 'Oh, we need a mission.'
+So we'd spend time writing one and say, 'OK, good enough.
+Let's just use that.'
+Some of them were really bad.
 It took a while for us to have conviction around the words to describe why we exist.
-But I always had a sense for why we existed: The future of the communications industry is clearly going to be built by the software developers of the world and will not remain in the hands of a few companies.
-Today, our mission is to 'fuel the future of communications,’ which we settled on after many versions."
+I always had a sense for why we existed: the future of the communications industry is clearly going to be built by the many software developers of the world and will not remain in the hands of a few companies.
+Today, our mission is to fuel the future of communications, which we settled on after many other versions.”

-One founder shared: "I know I need a mission statement because people want something to inspire them and to frame our long-term strategy, but it can become problematic if the mission statement starts to define what we do too closely and keeps us from seeing our customers’ biggest problems.
-It's important to have a mission that's broad enough to be enduring but not distract from focusing on the customer."
+It's useful and strongly recommended to have a mission statement written down on paper and communicated to employees because it helps you define your “field of play” as a company and reminds employees (new and old) about the big picture of what you're trying to accomplish.
+But donʼt obsess over getting the wording perfect or making it sound timeless.
+Be open to revisiting it and rewriting it from time to time.
+As one founder put it, "I know I need a mission statement because people want something to inspire them and to frame our long-term strategy, but it can become problematic if the mission statement starts to define what we do too closely and keep us from seeing our customers' biggest problems.
+It's important to have a mission that's broad enough to be enduring but not distract from focusing narrowly on the customer."

 2. Strategy